CZ-NIC/envelope/README.md

 ### Signing
   * **sign**: Sign the message.
     * **--sign**:
+        * "auto" for turning on signing if there is a key matching to the "from" header
         * GPG: Blank for user default key or key ID/fingerprint.
         * S/MIME: Any fetchable contents with key.
     * **--sign-path**: S/MIME: Filename with the sender\'s private key.
 (Alternative to `sign` parameter.)